 Head to the GivingLab to find a collection of research, including some of our own, on giving and generosity.

 For press inquiries, email firstname.lastname@example.org.Learn more about active projects and access the platform.

 The GivingTuesday Data Commons’ latest report offers a lookback into worldwide generosity in 2021.
 In this new report we not only draw on a broad range of data sources to provide a unique window on the state of giving in 2021, but – equally importantly – we lay the foundation for a rethinking of how the social sector understands – and cultivates – generosity.

 The project began when we asked US-based giving platforms to share their online donation results for the day of GivingTuesday so we could try to understand how much money was being donated on the day itself.
 After gathering data on GivingTuesday donations from payment processors, giving platforms, the government (990 data, workplace giving), social media, and nonprofits, it became apparent that with the quantity and diversity of data available, that we could learn much more about giving—the drivers behind it, the behaviors around it, and what might inspire more of it—not just on GivingTuesday, but year round.

-The work of the collaborators is guided through working groups convened around a variety of specific giving arenas: crowdfunding, workplace giving, donor advised funds, fintech, charities, and academic researchers.
+The work of the collaborators is guided through working groups convened around a variety of specific giving topics and interest areas: crowdfunding, impact measurement, workplace giving, donor advised funds, fintech, charities, and academic researchers.